co-cart/co-cart/README.md

 ### Colloborate with Me

-If you would like to colloborate on this project with me message then tweet me [@sebd86](https://twitter.com/sebd86).
+If you would like to colloborate on this project with me then tweet me [@sebd86](https://twitter.com/sebd86).
 Help from developers who developed extensions for new product types would also be a great help. :smile: